Federal Agency for Tourism: Responsibility and power of the head

 Head of the Agency distributes duties between his deputies.
 Represent the Minister of Culture of the Russian Federation, nationally and internationally.
 He drafts regulations on the Agency.
 Propose the maximum number of employees and remuneration fund for Agency's head office.
 Propose candidacies for the posts of deputy heads of the Agency.
 Drafting annual plan and forecast indicators of the Agency's activities, preparing reports on their implementation.
 The right to award departmental decoration of the Ministry of Culture of the Russian Federation to agency employees subordinate organizations, as well as other persons carrying out activities in the sphere of the agency.
 Approve the structural divisions of the Agency.
 Appoints and dismisses Agency employees.
 Take executive decisions related to federal civil service in the Agency.
 He approves the structure and staffing of the head office of the agency within the limits of the labor remuneration fund and the number of employees.
 Provide cost estimates for the maintenance of the Agency for the corresponding period of Federal Budget.
 Submit proposal to the Ministry of Finance on the drafting of the federal budget for the relevant year.

-Responsibility of the deputy heads

-General responsibility of the Deputy heads is to help the head of the Agency to accomplish agency goals.
-All of them have different roles assigned by the head of the agency.